Tango Therapeutics, Inc. (NASDAQ:TNGX) Insider Sells $456,600.00 in Stock

-Tango Therapeutics, Inc. (NASDAQ:TNGX – Get Free Report) insider Mva Investors, Llc sold 60,000 shares of Tango Therapeutics stock in a transaction on Friday, May 3rd.
-The stock was sold at an average price of $7.61, for a total transaction of $456,600.00.
-Following the sale, the insider now owns 483,524 shares in the company, valued at approximately $3,679,617.64.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this link.
+Tango Therapeutics, Inc. (NASDAQ:TNGX – Get Free Report) insider Mva Investors, Llc sold 60,000 shares of the company’s stock in a transaction on Friday, May 3rd.
+The stock was sold at an average price of $7.61, for a total value of $456,600.00.
+Following the completion of the sale, the insider now directly owns 483,524 shares in the company, valued at $3,679,617.64.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.

 Mva Investors, Llc also recently made the following trade(s):

-TNGX has been the subject of several recent analyst reports.
-Wedbush reaffirmed an “outperform” rating and set a $18.00 price objective on shares of Tango Therapeutics in a report on Monday, March 18th.
-Piper Sandler initiated coverage on shares of Tango Therapeutics in a research note on Monday, February 12th.
-They set an “overweight” rating and a $18.00 price target on the stock.
-HC Wainwright lifted their target price on Tango Therapeutics from $16.00 to $17.00 and gave the company a “buy” rating in a research note on Wednesday, March 20th.
-Finally, Cantor Fitzgerald initiated coverage on Tango Therapeutics in a research report on Thursday, April 4th.
-They set an “overweight” rating for the company.
-Five equities research analysts have rated the stock with a buy rating, According to MarketBeat, the company has an average rating of “Buy” and a consensus price target of $17.25.
+Several brokerages recently weighed in on TNGX.
+Wedbush reaffirmed an “outperform” rating and issued a $18.00 price target on shares of Tango Therapeutics in a research note on Monday, March 18th.
+HC Wainwright upped their price target on Tango Therapeutics from $16.00 to $17.00 and gave the stock a “buy” rating in a research note on Wednesday, March 20th.
+Piper Sandler assumed coverage on Tango Therapeutics in a research note on Monday, February 12th.
+They issued an “overweight” rating and a $18.00 price target on the stock.
+Finally, Cantor Fitzgerald assumed coverage on Tango Therapeutics in a report on Thursday, April 4th.
+They issued an “overweight” rating on the stock.
+Five analysts have rated the stock with a buy rating, According to data from MarketBeat.com, Tango Therapeutics currently has a consensus rating of “Buy” and an average price target of $17.25.

 Tango Therapeutics Company Profile